vercel/next.js/errors/no-script-in-head-component.md

 ####

-The `next/script` component shouldn't be place inside the `next/head` component
+The `next/script` component shouldn't be placed inside the `next/head` component

 #### Possible Ways to Fix It